 PREAMBLE

-Grand Chapter Goals, and Standards for Recognition - This Grand Chapter establishes as its fundamental goals the following principles and practices, and will recognize other Grand Chapters that have similar fundamental goals.
+Grand Chapter Goals and Standards for Recognition — This Grand Chapter establishes as its fundamental goals the following principles and practices, and will recognize other Grand Chapters that have similar fundamental goals.
 The provisions of this preamble do not override any of the numbered sections of this Constitution and Code.

 Fundamental Goals — The fundamental goals of this Grand Chapter are to promote the ideals of Royal Arch Masonry, particularly the brotherhood of all people, charity to those in need, and kindness to all.
 It supports democracy, fairness, and individual freedoms of speech, conscience, association, and thought.
-It teaches moral lessons through the use of symbols and allegories, and encourages its members to improve themselves by keeping their passions within due bounds, learning more about all subjects, and becoming more tolerant and supportive of all people.
+It teaches moral lessons through the use of symbols and allegories and encourages its members to improve themselves by keeping their passions within due bounds, learning more about all subjects, and becoming more tolerant and supportive of all people.

 Toleration and Brotherhood — This Grand Chapter and its members are committed to work for tolerance, and to end all forms of bigotry and discrimination against any person or group of people based on race, color, religious opinions, ethnic background, national origin, language, citizenship, political beliefs, physical condition, age, preferences in life, income status, or anything else other than each man’s character and how he treats other people.
 This principle is to be followed in all actions and decisions in Royal Arch Chapters concerning membership and attendance, and Chapter meetings are not to tolerate comments by anyone that attack or belittle any person or group of people in violation of this principle of brotherhood and tolerance.